-All nonselected candidates (i.e., those who do not receive the majority vote of the Faculty Council) will be notified in writing by the Chapter Adviser of his or her nonselection status, the standard by which they were not selected, encouragement to improve in this area, and the next steps in the event that the candidate would want to appeal the decision.
+All non-selected candidates (i.e., those who do not receive the majority vote of the Faculty Council) will be notified in writing by the Chapter Adviser of his or her non-selection status, the standard by which they were not selected, encouragement to improve in the area, and the next steps in the event that the candidate would want to appeal the decision. is he principles of heaven are to be carried out in every family, in the discipline of every church, in every establishment, in every institution, in every school, and in everything that shall be managed.

-8.0 - General Notices
+8.0 - ENERAL NOTICES